inspire-group/robust_representation_similarity/README.md

 # Understanding Robust Learning through the Lens of Representation Similarities

 Code for our recent work where we aim to better understand the internal representations of robust neural networks.
 Robust networks, which are trained to defend against adversarial inputs, exhibit strikingly different fundamental characteristics (such as poor generalization, overfitting, etc.) than non-robust networks.
-Using representation similarity metrics, mainly centered kernel alignment ([CKA](https://arxiv.org/abs/1905.00414)), we examine how internal representations in robust networks fundamentally differs from non-robust ones.
+Using representation similarity metrics, mainly centered kernel alignment ([CKA](https://arxiv.org/abs/1905.00414)), we examine how internal representations in robust networks fundamentally differ from non-robust ones.

 ## Getting started